Idehed/cityexplorer-frontend/README.md

 __Guides list__

 Here you will see a list of all the guides that you can call/Email to book.
 You will see information on the guides (city, duration, cost, email, phone).
 There is also a rating of the guide so you know quite fast if it is a good guide or not.
-You can also click on a "leave a review" button that takes you to the create a review page.
-And also a "Guide review" that takes you to the reviws page.
+You can also click on a "leave a review" button that takes you to the Create a review page.
+And also a "Guide review" that takes you to the reviews page.

 ![Guides list](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/fd287197-63de-4c8f-ae3b-30fa0a7b2938)